Haditha massacre: Comparisons with My Lai massacre and other incidents

-The most frequent parallel drawn between the killing of 504 Vietnamese villagers at My Lai and the two dozen Iraqis killed in Haditha is the military instinct to cover-up and whitewash civilian deaths.
-Martin Shaw pointed out on the analysis website OpenDemocracy, that of the 22 officers put on trial for the My Lai massacre, all were acquitted except for Lieutenant William Calley, who served only three and a half years of his life sentence.
-Professor Shaw observed that "in the few cases in which soldiers have been accused over atrocities in Iraq and Afghanistan, convictions have been few and far between."
+The most frequent parallel drawn between the My Lai massacre and Haditha massacre is the military instinct to cover-up and whitewash civilian deaths.
+Professor Martin Shaw pointed out on the analysis website OpenDemocracy, that of the 22 officers put on trial for the My Lai massacre, all were acquitted except for Lieutenant William Calley, who served only three and a half years of his life sentence.
+Shaw observed that "in the few cases in which soldiers have been accused over atrocities in Iraq and Afghanistan, convictions have been few and far between."

 Comparisons have also been made to the case of Ilario Pantano, who was initially charged with premeditated murder in Iraq but this was dropped after it was determined there was no credible evidence or testimony.
 Pantano himself has spoken out in defense of the "Haditha Marines", objecting to what he called a "rush to judgement".

+It was suggested that the Haditha killings might, like the My Lai Massacre, have resulted in further reduction of American public support for the conflict.
 The killings have also been compared to killings in Afghanistan, particularly the 2007 Shinwar shooting.

 Allegations of investigative failures

 Family, friends, defense lawyers and right-wing radio host Michael Savage strongly criticized the Naval Criminal Investigative Service (NCIS) for its role in the case.
 They highlighted the string of immunities that were granted as a sign of NCIS bungling.

-In mid-December 2011, 400 pages of classified notes from top-secret interviews with US soldiers about the 2005 killing of 24 civilians in Haditha were discovered in a dump on the outskirts of Baghdad.
-The Washington Post published NCIS photographs of the aftermath of the notorious incident.
+In December 2011, 400 pages of classified notes from top-secret interviews with US soldiers about the killings were discovered in a dump on the outskirts of Baghdad.
+Also in December 2011, The Washington Post published NCIS photographs of the aftermath of the killings.

 Iraqi people

 Iraqis expressed disbelief and voiced outrage after the six-year US military prosecution ended with none of the Marines sentenced to jail.
 The Iraqi government said that the ruling did "not fit the crime" and that it plans legal action on behalf of families of victims killed.
 Survivor Awis Fahmi Hussein commented.

 I was expecting that the American judiciary would sentence this person to life in prison and that he would appear and confess in front of the whole world that he committed this crime, so that America could show itself as democratic and fair.

 Youssef Ayid, who lost four brothers in the Haditha raid, said, "We are sad to see the criminals escape justice".
 "This is an assault on humanity" said Khalid Salman, a Haditha councillor and lawyer for the victims.
 He also said the sentence did not "mean the end" of his legal efforts.

-"There are orphans, widows and old people who are still suffering and hurting from that terrible massacre. ...If we find no way, we will go to the international courts.".
+"There are orphans, widows and old people who are still suffering and hurting from that terrible massacre. ...If we find no way, we will go to the international courts."